1239 (18th June)

 Battle of Stirling Bridge

 An English army marching through Scotland had to cross a narrow bridge across the river Forth.
-They were met by a Scottish force led by Wallace and Moray.
+They were met by a Scottish force led by William Wallace and Andrew Moray.
 The battle was a decisive victory for Scotland but Moray died from injuries sustained in the battle.

 William Wallace declared himself Guardian of Scotland.